aliafshar/badinka/README.md

 **Minimalist AI orchestration library for local LLMs**

-# User Guide
+Skip this, go straight to the [API Docs](https://badinka-website.web.app/).

-## What is a minimalist orchestration framework
+## What is a minimalist orchestration framework?

 BaDinka provides the following: